Celebrant Naming Ceremonies

 I’m naturally energetic and curious, and I ask a lot of questions.

-Years working in branding and marketing taught me how to read people quickly — and how to shape a story that actually sounds like them.
+Years working in branding and marketing taught me how to read people quickly, but more importantly how to listen beyond the first answer.

 Life might be chaotic.